rahmansadaf46/Level-2-Assignment-1/README.md

 # TypeScript Types, Interfaces, and keyof: A Quick Guide

-Welcome to this simple blog on TypeScript's **types**, **interfaces**, and the **keyof** keyword!
+Welcome to this simple blog on TypeScript's **types**, **interfaces**, and the **keyof** keyword.
 This Blog is written for beginners to quickly grasp these concepts with a clear, easy explanation and examples.

 ## Types vs. Interfaces